chtoucas/Narvalo.NET/src/Narvalo.Fx/README.md

 ```
 the result is still `(1, 3)` of type `(int, int)?`.

+[Discuss Join vs SelectMany / In LINQ to Objects, Join is better, not here]

 #### `GroupJoin`

-### Binding
+### <a name="nullable-binding"></a>Binding
-One can think of binding as mapping from a nullable to a "nullable of
-nullable" which is then flattened:
+`Bind` allows to transform the enclosed value to a nullable which is then
+"flattened":
 ```csharp
 T? x = ...;
 Func<T, TResult?> binder = ...;